 Shortly after the POWs arrived in the camp, American paratroopers were dropped into Mukden.
 The men went into the commanding officer’s office.
 They came out sometime later and told the POWs that the war was over.

-A few days later, August 18, 1945, Russian tanks broke down the gate of the camp.
+A few days later, on August 18, 1945, Russian tanks broke down the gate of the camp.
 The Russians disarmed the Japanese.
 They also held a formal surrender ceremony with the liberated POWs as the guests of honor.

 Charles and the other freed POWs were taken to Darien, where he learned that his father was extremely ill.
 He was taken by the U.S.S.
 Relief to Okinawa, where arrangements were made for him to be returned to the United States as fast as possible.
 He was flown home and arrived in Port Clinton on October 4, 1945.
 He was the first member of C Company to return home.